Iconoclast (Heaven Shall Burn album)

-Iconoclast (Part 1: The Final Resistance) is the fifth studio album by German melodic death metal band Heaven Shall Burn.
+Iconoclast is the fifth studio album by German melodic death metal band Heaven Shall Burn.
 The album was released in Europe on 28 January 2008, followed by an American release on 5 February 2008; both dates through Century Media Records.
+A concept album, it represents the first part of the iconoclast trilogy, followed by the live CD/DVD Iconoclast II -Bildersturm (The Visual Resistance)- in 2009 and the studio album Invictus (Iconoclast III) in 2010.

 The album entered the German Media Control chart at No. 21.
 The 2nd track, "Endzeit" means "final days" or "end time" in German.